http://photos1.meetupstatic.com/photos/even... Experience Manitoba - and all it has to offer!

 Cancelling at the last minute or not showing up without letting someone know means that someone on the wait list doesn't get a chance to participate and the group waiting for someone to show.
 We have always discouraged this behaviour, and we now have a policy.
 You will be allowed 3 no-shows (not showing up, and not letting the organizer know before the start of the meetup) and then you will no longer be a member of the group.
 We do understand that “life happens” which is why we are setting the limit at 3 no-shows (some meetup groups have people leave the group after only one no-show).
 We expect that members contact the organizer through the meetup site or by text or phone call if they are unable to attend the event.

 The $3 Meetup Fee

-This $3 event fee covers the cost of using meetup.com, using PayPal (approx. 33¢ per transaction), group Provincial parks passes, costs involved with our birthday parties and large gatherings, first aid and emergency kits for the group, lanyards, name tags, printing costs, and other group equipment.
+This $3 event fee covers the cost of using meetup.com, using PayPal (approx. 33¢ per transaction, plus a percentage), Provincial Park passes, costs involved with our birthday parties and large gatherings, emergency kits for the group, lanyards, name tags, printing costs of maps/directions etc, and other group equipment.

-You will require a PayPal account to RSVP and pay for meetups – we advise you not to use a credit card but to set up an account.
-Please visit https://www.PayPal.com/ca and click on the “Personal” tab to find a wealth of information on how PayPal works, and how to set up and manage your account, if you don’t already have one.
+You will require a PayPal account to RSVP and pay for meetups – please use your bank card rather than your credit card.
+Visit https://www.PayPal.com/ca and click on the “Personal” tab to find a wealth of information on how PayPal works, and how to set up and manage your account, if you don’t already have one.
 PayPal has a great video on how to set up and manage an account.
 You can click on this link to view the video: https://personal.paypal.com/ca/cgi-bin/mark...